petermr/dictionary/standards/dictionary_standards.md

 	- entry term="apium graveolens essence"
 	- entry term="apium graveolens extract"
 - Consider whether we should replace greek characters with text throughout, or add alternative (symbol or text) as synonym
+- normalize brackets in entry attributes
+- When checking for wikidataIDs, print meta showing date the check occurred.
+- Duplicate handling:
+	- Print the name of the deficiency, the dictionary name (in case of batch dictionary validation) and which line number on which the error occurred.
+	- Print how many entries were found, and how many have multiple IDs that need to be resolved by the user.
+	- Or present the entry where duplicates were found and have the user choose whether to merge, delete or make synonym
+	- Print name of dictionary the line numbers in the dictionary XML  in which the duplicates occur
+	- distinguish between partial and exact match duplicates

 ### syntax
 - in consideration of humans who visually/manually create, manage and edit dictionaries and/or curate sets of dictionaries, the following would make their jobs easier: